-The same idea of inter-national resentment is present in an older online article on the BBC’s h2g2 site: “the concept of the British as the ‘old masters’ and British influence as an unjust yoke to be thrown off is deeply ingrained in American cultural history”.
+Many writers have tried to explain this phenomenon – I think wrongly – in terms of historical American resentment towards Britain.
+In a Daily Mail article Barry Norman, for decades the BBC’s main film critic, wrote: “Americans have a brooding resentment of the lordly way we used to rule our colonies there”.
+And an older online article on the BBC’s h2g2 site claims that “the concept of the British as the ‘old masters’ and British influence as an unjust yoke to be thrown off is deeply ingrained in American cultural history”.

-Elsewhere he’s occasionally rhotic, generally lacks BATH-broadening, has unrounded LOT and can’t simply be described as having an English accent.
+Elsewhere he’s occasionally rhotic, generally lacks BATH-broadening, has unrounded LOT.
+Not an English accent.

-More importantly, I think the writers are missing the main point by thinking in national terms – filmmakers from one nation, the USA, supposedly choosing actors on the basis of negative feelings about another nation, Britain.
-I think the primary factor is social rather than national: the most important thing about ‘British villains’ is not their country of origin but the fact that they sound high class.
+More importantly, the writers are missing the main point by thinking in national terms – filmmakers from one nation, the USA, supposedly choosing actors on the basis of negative feelings about another nation, Britain.
+I think the primary factor is social rather than national: the most important thing about ‘British villains’ is not their country of origin but the fact that they sound upper class.

 The Jaguar campaign helps us to understand the perception of this type of accent in the English speaking world, though it’s worded in the same national terms (“Brits”) as before.
-But first we have to grasp two things.
-On the one hand, the accent at the heart of the matter is not any British accent but RP, the accent of the British empire’s ruling elite.
+We have to grasp two things.
+On the one hand, the accent at the heart of the matter is not any British accent but Received Pronunciation, the accent of the British empire’s ruling elite.
 RP, as I put it in another post, was from its very conception the accent of privilege.
-On the other hand, modern post-imperial culture places value on democracy and equality, which dovetail with traditional values like compassion for the poor and disadvantaged; the consequence is the stigmatization of privilege.
-In storytelling, audiences sympathize and identify with the ordinary, the humble and the vulnerable more than with the privileged and wealthy.
+On the other hand, modern post-imperial culture places value on democracy and equality, which dovetail with traditional values like compassion for the poor and disadvantaged; a corollary of this has been the stigmatization of privilege.
+In storytelling, audiences sympathize and identify with the ordinary, the humble and the vulnerable more than with the privileged and the wealthy.

-It follows that RP-type speech is a good choice for evoking elitist associations in adverts, appealing to consumers who want to demonstrate their wealth and high class tastes.
+So RP-type speech is a good choice for evoking elitist associations in adverts, appealing to consumers who want to demonstrate their wealth and high class tastes.
 But it’s easier for a Jaguar to pass through the eye of a needle than for an audience to empathize with an unfairly advantaged character, especially one who flaunts their status.
-And, if an accent has sufficiently elite connotations, flaunting may consist of no more than speaking.
+Materialistically, we may envy the trappings; but morally, these trappings (including the accent) are associated with being bad.

 Of course not all villains speak RP.
 We’ve already seen that Anthony Hopkins’ Hannibal Lecter was not RP-speaking; besides, the real villain of The Silence of the Lambs is the serial killer ‘Buffalo Bill’, an American played by an American.
-Many of the most iconic villains are American, especially when the villainy comes not from privilege but from mental disturbance or social marginalization: Psycho‘s Norman Bates and various other slashers, Robert Mitchum in Cape Fear and The Night of the Hunter, the Jokers of both Jack Nicholson and Heath Ledger (Australian but, unlike Flynn’s Robin Hood, American-accented), Nicholson in The Shining and Kathy Bates in Misery, assorted Dennis Hopper villains and any number of manipulative femmes fatales and ethnic minority (eg Italian-American) gangsters.
+Many of the most iconic villains are American, especially when the villainy comes not from privilege but from mental disturbance or social marginalization: Psycho‘s Norman Bates (and various other slashers), Robert Mitchum’s psychopaths in Cape Fear and The Night of the Hunter, assorted Dennis Hopper villains, Batman’s nemesis the Joker, Jack Nicholson in The Shining and Kathy Bates in Misery, and any number of manipulative femmes fatales and Italian-American gangsters.

 And not all RP-speakers are villains.
-The accent’s eliteness is sometimes exploited for non-evil connotations, such as seniority.
-Obi-Wan Kenobi as portrayed by Sir Alec Guinness in Star Wars is a benign seniority figure, as is Sir Patrick Stewart’s senior officer Picard on the generally American-speaking starship Enterprise.
-Another niche of potentially sympathetic RP speakers are higher-ranking servants from the old days, like Jeeves and Mary Poppins, who needed RP to interact with those they served.
+The accent’s eliteness is sometimes exploited for non-evil connotations, such as benign seniority.
+Think of Obi-Wan Kenobi as portrayed by Sir Alec Guinness in Star Wars or Sir Patrick Stewart’s captain on the generally American-speaking starship Enterprise.
+Another niche of potentially sympathetic RP speakers are higher-ranking servants from the old days, like Jeeves and Mary Poppins, or Batman’s butler Alfred.

-Further, non-RP Brits are relatively unproblematic.
-Americans quickly fell for Sean Connery as James Bond, just as they fell for the Beatles; of course neither the Scot nor the Scousers spoke RP.
+Further, British characters who don’t speak RP are often sympathetic.
+James Bond conquered the world (including the US) in the Scottish-accented form of Sean Connery.
 A London accent is similarly free of villainous baggage, whether real, like Michael Caine’s, or preposterous, like Dick Van Dyke’s.
-Some years ago American car insurer GEICO switched the animated gecko in their TV ads from RP-ish to Cockney-ish, as discussed on Language Log.
+Some years ago American car insurer GEICO decided that the animated gecko in their TV ads should switch from RP to Cockney, as discussed on Language Log.
 (Only the elite drive Jaguars, but everyone needs car insurance.)
-It’s not Britishness but classiness that causes the problems.
-This is why a taste for classical music, regardless of the aficionado’s nationality, is often a hallmark of villainy.

-The same sort of thing applies within England.
-In this panto from Basildon, Essex, we have an Estuary-type dame interacting with an RP-type Captain Hook (starting 3:25):
+In this panto from Basildon, Essex, an Estuary-ish dame interacts with a Captain Hook whose RP has a posh old æ vowel (starting 3:25):

-So, just like other English-speakers, Brits associate grand villainy with upmarket accents.
-The very British cast of the Harry Potter films includes quite a few upmarket speakers, but outclassing the rest as megalomaniac-snob-racist ‘Lord’ Voldemort is Ralph Nathaniel Twisleton-Wykeham-Fiennes, eighth cousin of the Prince of Wales:
+So, just like Americans, Brits associate grand villainy with upmarket accents.
+The very British cast of the Harry Potter films includes quite a few upmarket speakers, but outclassing the rest as megalomaniac-snob-racist Lord [sic] Voldemort is Ralph Nathaniel Twisleton-Wykeham-Fiennes, eighth cousin of the Prince of Wales:

 Note for example Fiennes’ æ in Harry and the backish first element of proud, now posh and old-fashioned.

 Poshness and old-fashionedness go hand in hand because of sociophonetic change in Britain/England over the last half century.
-Traditionally, as I explained in my earlier post, there was a fairly straightforward, linear relation between social class and prestige, but changes in social attitudes – which can’t simply be attributed to Hollywood – had the effect of stigmatizing privilege.
-Crudely:Posher accents became stigmatized and increasingly marginal in the British mass media which they formerly dominated.
-In 1982 John Wells invoked the concept of ‘U-RP’, ie RP posh enough to carry negative associations.
+Traditionally, as I explained in an earlier post, there was a fairly straightforward, linear relation between social class and prestige, but changes in social attitudes – which can’t simply be attributed to Hollywood – had the effect of stigmatizing privilege.
+Crudely:With their growing stigmatization, posh accents became increasingly marginal in the British mass media which they formerly dominated.
+By 1982 John Wells had to invoke the concept of ‘U-RP’, i.e. RP posh enough to carry negative associations.
 The typical speakers he suggested were amusing stereotypes, such as the dowager duchess and the elderly Oxbridge don; at least one, the Terry-Thomas cad, counts as a villain.
 Increasingly it became the role of posher speakers to be laughed at and/or vanquished.

 (The clip of King Rat and dame above nicely shows how villains are there not merely to be defeated but also to be deflated.
-This mockery can even be self-directed, as it often was by Noël Coward; in their different ways Stephen Fry, Hugh Grant and London’s mayor Boris Johnson – whose new bus features prominently in the Jaguar ad – also gained popularity playing their poshness comedically.)
+This mockery can even be self-directed, as it often was by Noël Coward; in their different ways Stephen Fry, Hugh Grant and Boris Johnson gained popularity playing their poshness comedically.)

-Cumberbatch’s big TV role, Sherlock Holmes, is interesting.
-Holmes may be a crimefighter but he has many of the characteristics of a villain: a drug habit, a violin, and withering haughtiness.
-Famous Holmeses include Basil Rathbone and Peter Cushing, both of whom often played villainous types.
-Essential for audience empathy, especially for modern audiences, is Holmes’s more human sidekick Dr Watson.
-Recent versions have built up Watson from a ‘character’ part to a leading role – Jude Law on the big screen, Martin Freeman on TV – complete with a less posh, more ‘contemporary’ accent.
-Compared with Freeman, Cumberbatch (he’s also done Jaguar ads) has eg a closer FACE vowel and opener THOUGHT, and he occasionally likes to use a real iː in FLEECE (send your least irritating officers and an ambulance… to lead others to peace in a world at war):
+The character of Sherlock Holmes is interesting in this regard.
+Though a crimefighter, Holmes has several of the characteristics of a villain, including withering haughtiness, a violin and a drug habit.
+He’s been notably portrayed by stars who often played villains, like Basil Rathbone and Peter Cushing.
+Audiences empathize more with Holmes’s more human sidekick Dr Watson, and recent Watsons have been given less posh, more ‘contemporary’ personas and accents – Jude Law on the big screen, Martin Freeman on TV.
+Compared with Freeman, Benedict Cumberbatch – who’s also made ads for Jaguar – has a closer FACE vowel and opener THOUGHT, and he occasionally likes to use a geunine iː in FLEECE (send your least irritating officers and an ambulance… to lead others to peace in a world at war):